myl989/tscb/README.md

 **`setExitCommand [command]`**
 If the transcribed text is equal to this text, the loop ends.

-**`purgeSetting [setting]`**
-Sets what the program will do with the generated audio files.
-See the constants section below for the settings.

 **`exitComandHandelingMethodSetting [setting]`**
 Sets how the the exit command will be handled.
 See the constants section below for the settings.